mozerpol/learningRISC-V/implementation/single_stage/README.md

 decoder like [rvcodec.js](https://luplab.gitlab.io/rvcodecjs/).

 ### Simulation
-To run simulation in ModelSim on Linux go to folder *script* and run command:
+To run simulation in ModelSim on Linux go to folder *simulation_script* and run
-`do script.tcl` <br/>
+command: `do script.tcl` <br/>
 After running this command in ModelSim the simulation will start, end itself and show all signals on the waveforms.
-You can add your own signals to the waveforms by modifying the *script/waveforms.do* file. <br/>
+You can add your own signals to the waveforms by modifying the *simulation_script/waveforms.do* file. <br/>
-For Windows systems you can try to modify the *script/script.tcl* to automate simulation.
+For Windows systems you can try to modify the *simulation_script/script.tcl* to automate simulation.
 For other simulators (e.g. Vivado or GHDL) you have to do everything manually, i.e. add all files with the vhd extension, compile them and then run tests which are in riscpol_tb.vhd file. <br/>
 The top-level entity is *riscpol* in *riscpol_design.vhd*.

 ### Synthesis